projecthamster/hamster-dbus/CONTRIBUTING.rst

 Fix Bugs
 ~~~~~~~~

-Look through the GitHub issues for bugs.
-Anything tagged with "bug"
+Look through the issues for bugs.
+Anything with the type "bug"
 is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

-Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Look through the issues for features.
+Anything typed as a "story" or "task" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-hamster-dbus could always use more documentation, whether as part of the
+``hamster-dbus`` could always use more documentation, whether as part of the
-official hamster-dbus docs, in docstrings, or even on the web in blog posts,
+official ``hamster-dbus`` docs, in docstrings, or even on the web in blog
-articles, and such.
+posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/elbenfreund/hamster-dbus/issues.
+The best way to send feedback is to file an issue at https://projecthamster.atlassian.net/projects/DBUS/issues/.

 If you are proposing a feature: